Last updated: 16 October 2020

 With Ecotricity, a smart meter will allow you to manage your energy using an app, just as with a regular tariff.
 It also provides installation with its partner meter operator, whilst offering information on what smart meters are and how to use them.
 If you’re having problems with your Ecotricity smart meter, it also operates a 7-day phoneline for to help as well as a 24-hour automated hotline for topping up your pay-as-you-go meter.

-As with regular tariffs, Ecotricity also lets you manage your energy using an app – that includes topping up your prepayment meter without having to trek to the nearest PayPoint outlet.
+As with regular tariffs, Ecotricity also lets you manage your energy from your phone – the Ecotricity app features, among other things, support for topping up your prepayment meter without having to trek to the nearest PayPoint outlet.
 Look out too for 7-day phonelines offering help with using your new Ecotricity smart meter, as well as a 24-hour automated hotline should you wish to top up your pay-as-you-go meter.

 Ecotricity’s commitment to the environment above and beyond its commitment to green energy make it an excellent choice if you want to minimise the environmental footprint of your energy supply.
-Its pricing is less competitive, however, but the company’s no contract/no exit fee approach coupled with its Ethical Price Promise means Ecotricity remains a good option for those concerned about flexibility and price.
+Its pricing is less competitive, however, but the company’s no contract/no exit fee approach coupled with its Ethical Price Promise means the company remains a strong option for those looking for flexibility as well as green credentials and price.